James Peck~Department of Economics

-Separating Bayesian Updating from Non-Probabilistic Reasoning: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, revised May 1, 2015.
+Separating Bayesian Updating from Non-Probabilistic Reasoning: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, working paper version of forthcoming AEJ Micro paper.

 A Battle of Informed Traders and the Market Game Foundations for Rational Expectations Equilibrium, working paper version of GEB 2014 paper.

 Bank Runs Model with a Continuum of Types, by: Yaron Azrieli and James